Automattic/jetpack/docs/quick-start.md

 Note: This is for Automattician use only.
 For other methods, check out [ngrok](https://github.com/Automattic/jetpack/blob/trunk/tools/docker/README.md#using-ngrok-with-jetpack) or [another similar service](https://alternativeto.net/software/ngrok/).

-### Running Tests

-To run PHP and JS tests, you can use the Jetpack CLI: `jetpack test` and then choose the project and type of test you'd like to run.

 ## Development Workflow

 Once you have a local copy of Jetpack and all development tools installed, you can start developing.